manaswini1869/dsa101/5_hrvideo/note.md

 Backtracking : involves finding a solution incrementally by trying different options and undoing them if they lead to a dead end

+Heap : a complete binary structure where, for every node the value of the child is less than equal to its own